 I’ve been enjoying more and more plant based dishes lately – not only creating them for you but adding them into our regular rotation as well.

 - cauliflower – using about half a head of medium-large cauliflower.
 Wondering what to do with the other half?
-Make this sweet and sour cauliflower for another night.
+Make this Sweet and Sour Cauliflower for another night.

 - salt – for flavor!
 I used a full teaspoon but you may want more or less.
 You can also taste-test after baking and add more.

-Process into small bits
+Process into Small Bits

 Pulse until cauliflower and walnuts have broken down into small pieces.

-Bake for 30 minutes
+Bake for 30 Minutes

-Let me know if you make this recipe by leaving a comment and rating below!
-It helps others learn more about the recipe too!
+If you make this Vegan Walnut Taco Meat recipe, be sure to leave a comment and star rating on the blog!
+I love hearing from you, and it helps others learn more about the recipe too.
 Xx Ashley

 This Cauliflower Walnut Taco Meat is ready in 30 minutes and the perfect plant based meat alternative for any loved Mexican dish.
 For taco salads, power bowls, traditional tacos and more.
 A vegan, gluten free and paleo friendly recipe.